THE LABORATORY REPORT

 A critical part of discussion is error analysis.
 In comparison of theory and experiment you may not get and usually do not get a perfect agreement.
 Sometimes the agreement is poor.
 It does not necessarily mean that your experiment was a failure.
 The results will be accepted, provided that you can account for the discrepancy.
 Precision and accuracy of the instruments or your ability to read the scales may be one limitation.
 The value of some circuit components may not be well known and a nominal value given by the manufacturer does not always correspond to reality.
 Very often, however, the reason for the difference between the expected and measured values lies in the experimental procedure or in not taking into account all factors that enter into analysis.
 A good example comes from a student’s report.
 Low-pass filter characteristic obtained by measuring voltage across a capacitor did not agree with the theoretical curve.
 The measurements appeared to be precise and the scatter of experimental points was negligible.
 The instructor pointed out a small value of capacitance, which students choose for the filter.
 After some discussion they realized that the capacitance of the cable connecting the circuit to the meter changed its characteristics.
 When this capacitance was taken into account the agreement was quite good and the report was accepted.
 The above example shows that data analysis requires an open mind and a critical approach to your own work and that routine methods may not be sufficient.

-An example of a professional quality graph generated by Excel:
+An example of a professional quality graph generated by Excel with the curve imported from the simulation and experimental data entered in the spreadsheet column: